artefactual-labs/enduro/docs/contributing.md

 ### OpenAPI Generator

-In Makefile (target `ui-client`), as a Docker container.
+In Makefile (target `frontend-client`), as a Docker container.

 ### UI

-Use `npm run deps-minor` to install available updates.
+Use `npm run upgrade:deps --prefix frontend` to select compatible dependency updates, then `npm install --prefix frontend` to install them and update the lockfile.

 ### Other tools